pivotal/docs-tap/getting-started.md

 ### <a id='services-journey-use-case-2'></a> Use case 2 - Binding an application to a pre-provisioned service instance running in a different namespace on the same Kubernetes cluster

->**Note:** Cross-namespace consumption of a single service resource by more than one workload is currently not possible and will be fixed in a futrue release.
+>**Note:** Consumption of a single service resource by multiple workloads from a different namespace is currently not possible and will be fixed in a future release.

 [Use case 1](#services-journey-use-case-1) introduces binding a sample application workload to a service instance that is running in the same namespace.